Skip to content

 Run Integration/E2E Tests

-Running integration or end-to-end (e2e) tests against your deployed environments is a crucial step in ensuring the quality and reliability of your application.
-This guide will show you how to set up and run integration tests on Coherence environments using CI/CD pipelines, with a focus on GitHub Actions.
+Running integration or end-to-end (E2E) tests against an application's deployed environments is crucial for ensuring the quality and reliability of that application.
+Using GitHub Actions as an example, this guide demonstrates how to use a CI/CD pipeline to set up and run integration tests on Coherence environments.

 Overview

-The general process for running integration tests on Coherence environments involves:
+The general process for running integration tests on Coherence environments is as follows:

-3. Running your integration tests against the deployed environment
+• You run integration tests against the deployed environment.

-While we'll use GitHub Actions in our example, you can apply similar principles to other CI/CD providers or test runners.
+While this example uses GitHub Actions, you can apply similar principles to other CI/CD providers or test runners.

-Here's an example of a GitHub Actions workflow that triggers integration tests after a successful deployment to a Coherence service called web in my environment:
+The following GitHub Actions workflow triggers integration tests after a successful deployment to a Coherence service called web in your environment:

 name: Staging Integration Tests